Are LLMs Better than Reported? Detecting Label Errors and Mitigating Their Effect on Model Performance

 \subsection{Annotation Procedure}

 This subsection outlines the annotation procedures for the various approaches.
-For additional implementation and technical details not covered here, please refer to the Appendix \ref{sec: appendix-annotation}.
+Refer to \autoref{sec: appendix-annotation} for additional implementation and technical details not covered here, or \autoref{sec: appendix_summeval} for the SummEval LLM annotation details.

-\paragraphs{LLMs.} We follow the general schema described in \autoref{sec: approaches-llms} by utilizing LLM labels with their confidence for each class to detect mislabeled data.
-To this end, we annotate the data with four different models: GPT-4 \citep{gpt4}, PaLM2 (\codefont{text-bison@002}) \citep{palm2}, Mistral (7B)\footnote{\url{https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2}} \citep{mistral7b} and Llama 3 (8B)\footnote{\url{https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct}} \citep{llama3}.
-We designed four different prompts, to control the variance caused by task description, and report more stable results.
-The prompts are designed as a zero-shot classification task: the requested output is a single token, either \codefont{'0'} for factual inconsistency or \codefont{'1'} for factual consistency.
-Instead of taking the binary output, we extract the corresponding probability from logits or log-probabilities, as estimation of the model's confidence for the predicted class.
-Overall, for each example we have $4\times4$ probabilities for binary labels $P_{model}^{prompt}(y=1|x)$.
-As GPT-4 and PaLM2 showed better performance (i.e., higher ROC AUC) and consistency (i.e., higher IAA), in the following sections we denote their average probabilities as the single \emph{LLM $p$} where $p=P(y=1|x)$ or \emph{LLM annotation} in the binary case $\mathbb{I}\{p>0.5\}$.
+\paragraphn{LLMs} We re-annotate the data with four LLMs: GPT-4, \citep{gpt4}, PaLM2 \citep{palm2}, Mistral (7B) \citep{mistral7b}, Llama 3 (8B) \citep{llama3}, and GPT-4o and Gemini-1.5-Flash for SummEval.
+Our ensemble model leverages four different prompts which control the variance caused by task descriptions.
+The prompts are designed as a zero-shot classification task, e.g., for TRUE the requested output is a single token, either \codefont{'0'} for factual inconsistency or \codefont{'1'} for factual consistency (see more details in Appendix, \ref{sec: appendix-llms} and prompt templates in \autoref{fig:prompts}).

-\paragraphs{Crowd-sourcing.} We utilize the platform of Amazon Mechanical Turk (MTurk) to recruit crowd-workers for annotating 100 examples from each dataset (a total of 400), and to design the interface layout.
+\paragraphn{Crowd-sourcing} Generally, crowd-sourced annotators span a spectrum-- from untrained, "common" crowd-workers to carefully selected and trained annotators.
+Our paper focuses on the lower end of this spectrum.
+We used Amazon Mechanical Turk (MTurk) to recruit crowd workers for annotating 100 examples per TRUE dataset (400 total).
 Examples were randomly assigned to annotators.
 Each annotated example was manually reviewed.
-Rejected examples were returned to the pool and re-annotated, until each example had been annotated by three different annotators.
-To prevent (as much as possible) LLM use in the crowd-sourcing annotation, we disabled the possibility of right-click and \codefont{Ctrl+c} in the platform (as suggested by \citealp{veselovsky2023prevalencepreventionlargelanguage}).
+Rejected examples were returned to the pool and re-annotated until each example was annotated by three different annotators.

 To obtain a single label per example, we consider two different aggregations: (1) \emph{Majority} - by majority vote, and (2) \emph{Strict} - if any annotator marks it \textit{inconsistent}, that becomes the label.
+For SummEval, we use the crowd-sourced annotations provided by \citet{summeval}, aggregated by their median.

+\paragraph{Experts} All TRUE examples where the prediction differed from the original label, regardless of confidence, were annotated by human experts.
+The experts are two of the paper's authors, who are familiar with the guidelines and task characteristics.